sdkbox-doc/en/src/apteligent/readme.md

 > Including system log data (Logcat) can be helpful for debugging crashes and handled exceptions,
 > but it comes at the cost of slightly increasing disk and network usage, which is why this feature
 > must be manually enabled.
-Crittercism collects the last 100 lines of logcat data.
+Apteligent collects the last 100 lines of logcat data.

 more information: